-Things to do in Grand Lake
+Things to do in Grand Lake, CO

 Winter & Spring

-Winter Magic in Grand Lake
+Winter Magic in Grand Lake, CO

 Grand Lake receives an average of 130 inches of snowfall per year making it an excellent destination for winter adventures.
 The area is especially well known for its access to hundreds of acres of backcountry terrain with deep powder stashes for snowmobiling, snowshoeing and skiing.
-And thanks to its high altitude and expansive lakes, the Grand Lake area is also an ideal spot for ice fishing, ice hockey and ice skating.
+Thanks to its high altitude and expansive lakes, the Grand Lake area is also an ideal spot for ice fishing, ice hockey and ice skating.
 And with Rocky Mountain National Park and the Grand Lake Nordic Center located just a few miles from town, you’ll never run out of trails to explore.
 Read on for more ways to enjoy winter in Grand Lake!

 Snowshoeing – Don’t let the low temps and snowy conditions keep you away from your favorite summer hiking trails!
 Most can be accessed year-round with the help of snowshoes (you can rent a pair in town at Never Summer Mountain Products).
 The Grand Lake Nordic Center also has snowshoe equipment for rent and offers several designated snowshoe trails that wind through charming pine forests and along the Colorado River (make sure to warm up with a bowl of chili by the fireplace in the clubhouse afterwards.)